ModuleTool/www/README.md

     Decorator-->>Client: Return result
 ```

+Layers of software:
++ environment: docker
++ component: function
++ data: input, output, logs
++ automation: SDLC

+during the service is running, components decorator is saving the logs to DB with variables

 In this diagram:

 - **Client**: This represents the entity (e.g., user, system, or another service) that calls the function.